Meiden Nagasawa Station: Platforms

-Adjacent stations

 Station history

 Meiden Nagasawa Station was opened on 1 April 1926 as Aiden Nagasawa Station (愛電長沢駅, Aiden Nagasawa-eki) on the Aichi Electric Railway.
 On 1 April 1935, the Aichi Electric Railway merged with the Nagoya Railroad (the forerunner of present-day Meitetsu).
 The station was renamed to its present name on 1 December 1938.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 344 passengers daily.